-What options are available to ingrate Salesforce DMP with DFP?
+What options are available to ingrate Salesforce Audience Studio with Google DFP?

 What is the difference between a server-to-server and key value pair DFP integration?

 S2S integration: Allows for segments to be pushed to DFP Audience automatically on a nightly batch refresh.

 Key Value Pair integration: Allows for segments to be pushed into the DFP ad call via the interchange snippet, which pulls segments from Local Storage and pushes them into the ad call.

 How are users matched between Audience Studio and Google?

 KUIDs are matched against Google’s user IDs to determine if a user fits the criteria of a segment.
 This is done via a combination of the Interchange Snippet and Google user match pixel firing on a site(s).

 What population considerations are made when a segment is pushed from Audience Studio to DFP?

 When a segment is pushed to DFP, Safari IDs are removed from the total population since Safari does not allow third party cookies.